paviro/MagicMirror-Modules/README.md

 # MagicMirror-Extensions
-This repository no longer hosts any code it only serves as a list for my [MagicMirror](https://github.com/MichMich/MagicMirror) modules.
+This repository no longer hosts any code.
+Check out my profile to learn more about my modules.